cloud804d/mirrors-pengzhile-pandora/doc/README.en.md

 * `-p` or `--proxy` specify a proxy, in the format of `http://user:pass@ip:port`.
 * `-t` or `--token_file` specify a file that stores the `Access Token`, and log in using the `Access Token`.
 * `-v` or `--verbose` displays debugging information, and prints the exception stack trace when an error occurs, for debugging purposes.

+## Docker Environment Variables
+* `PANDORA_ACCESS_TOKEN` Specifies the `Access Token` string for.
+* `PANDORA_PROXY` Specifies a proxy in the format of http://user:pass@ip:port.
+* `PANDORA_VERBOSE` displays debugging information, and prints the exception stack trace when an error occurs, for debugging purposes.
+* When running the `Pandora` using Docker, set the corresponding environment variables, regardless of the `Program Arguments` mentioned above.

 ## About Access Token
 * Log in with the `Access Token` allows you to bypass the proxy.